-Cities produce 70 percent of the world's carbon pollution and must make deep reductions in their greenhouse gas (GHG) emissions if the world is to meet and exceed its commitment under the Paris Agreement to decarbonize the world economy.
-Cities must implement meaningful changes in infrastructure, policy, and behavior, while continuing to meet the growing needs and aspirations of their residents and businesses.
-While data standards provide guidelines for cities on how to measure and report on their emissions, they do not provide cities with the actual data or relevant emission factors that they can use to bridge the gap between understanding their emissions, finding best practices, and planning their actions.
+Cities account for more than 70 percent of the world's greenhouse gas (GHG) emissions and must make deep reductions in those emissions if the world is to meet and exceed its commitment under the Paris Agreement to reduce emissions in the world economy and mitigate climate change (UN 2019).
+Communities of all sizes, including cities, must implement meaningful changes in infrastructure, policy, and behavior, while continuing to meet the growing needs and aspirations of their residents and businesses.
+While some standards provide guidelines for communities on how to measure and report on their emissions, they are not intended to provide them with the actual sets of data or community-specific emission factors that they can use to bridge this gap between having data and understanding their emissions, finding best practices, and planning their actions.

-Cities cite poor quality, inaccessible, and missing local activity data and GHG emission factors as being among their top data challenges.
-Cities often lack the technical knowledge, staff, or resources to measure or compile local data.
-This data constraint affects cities' ability to commit to climate action, resulting in wasteful duplication of efforts and lack of transparent targets, and slowing urban climate action.
+Cities and other communities often cite poor quality, inaccessible, and missing local activity data and GHG emission factors as being among their top data challenges (USCOM 2016).
+They often lack the technical knowledge, staff, or resources to measure or compile local data useful in determining community-level GHG emissions - referred to throughout as "community-scale data".
+This data constraint affects communities' ability to prioritize their best opportunities for climate action and results in wasteful efforts to increase precision of baselines, slowing urban climate action.

 These data can be made more readily available.
 National agencies and ministries in many countries have the authority and capability to collect data on key emission sources such as transportation, electricity generation, and major stationary sources.
-In addition, national data collection often uses standardized methods and represents the full national geography and, if tailored to city-level activities, can ensure methodological consistency in boundaries, units, and assumptions, making city-level comparisons more robust.
+In addition, national data collection often uses standardized methods and represents the full national geography and, if tailored to community-level activities, can ensure methodological consistency in boundaries, units, and assumptions, making community-level comparisons more robust.

-To explore solutions for cities, World Resources Institute (WRI), partnered with the Global Covenant of Mayors for Climate & Energy (GCoM).
-We developed a series of sector-specific methodologies that rely on national and regional sectoral statistics and city contextual data to develop community-scale sectoral data estimates.
-These estimates will allow a city to generate a GHG inventory and begin fact-based climate action planning.
-We compiled emissions factors, primarily default national or international factors, that are relevant a the city's geography or circumstances.
+To explore solutions for communities, World Resources Institute (WRI), partnered with the Global Covenant of Mayors for Climate & Energy (GCoM).
+A series of sector-specific methodologies was developed that rely on national and regional sectoral statistics and community contextual data to develop community-scale sectoral data estimates.
+These estimates will allow a community to generate a GHG inventory and begin fact-based climate action planning.
+Emissions factors, primarily default national or international factors, were also compiled that are relevant to a city's geography or circumstances.
 This research provides default data or proxy data that can be used to fill gaps where primary data are not collected or available.
-As an approximation of what city-specific data might be, these data can be used as a starting point for more accurate and city-specific data collection.
-These data will be made freely available to cities through an online database on the Global Covenant of Mayors website (https://www.globalcovenantofmayors.org/).
+As an approximation of what community-specific data might be, these data can be used as a starting point for more accurate and community-specific data collection.
+These data will be made freely available and open for use to communities through an online database: (http://dataportalforcities.org/).

-This technical note describes the processes and methods for estimating the city-scale data, as well as the detailed methodologies for the United States.
+This technical note describes the processes and methods for estimating the community-scale data, as well as the detailed methodologies for the United States.
 Additional methodological appendices are planned on a rolling basis for Canada, Mexico, Denmark, Brazil, Chile, Costa Rica, Japan, India, Indonesia, and the Philippines, among others.